Fraxel CO2 Fractional Ablative Laser

 Fraxel Dual wavelength specifically targets pigment and actinic keratosis (pre cancers).
 Treatments can be performed on the face and chest where most AK’s occur, as well as other body areas with excessive pigmentation.

-Getting the results you want, and the results we want for you, demands a level of treatment energies that most patients find beyond their comfort range.
+Getting the results you want, and the results we want for you, demands a level of treatment energies that may sometimes require anesthesia.
+Although many patients can tolerate with procedure with pain control offered in our office, some patients may require or desire choose a pain-free experience.

-Now all Fraxel Repair treatments will be performed under anesthesiologist care in a surgical suite within our building.
-Full face treatment will no longer be offered as an “in-office” procedure.
+If the treatment level required is aggressive, your Fraxel Repair procedure can be performed under anesthesiologist care in a surgical suite within our building.

 With a certified anesthesiologist, Dr. Pilest can provide the treatment levels which have been established to give the best results – without the anxiety and associated discomfort.
 You will be asleep during the short procedure, bypassing all treatment-related pain and allowing a full level treatment uninterrupted by unexpected heat sensations.